Digital banking and neobanks

 Neobanks only hit Aussie shores last year, and many of these new banks and other money apps are still in their development stage or just starting to roll out.
 Here’s a list of the current Australian neobanks, digital banks, fintechs and money apps that you’ll want to know about:

 Backed by Bendigo and Adelaide Bank, Up is a mobile-only, app-based bank.
-Up was the first of Australia’s ‘digital banks’ to launch to the public in October 2018, and since then it’s already released both a Mozo Experts Choice Award-winning transaction account and savings account.
+Up was the first of Australia’s ‘digital banks’ to launch to the public in October 2018, and since then it’s already released both a transaction account and savings account.
+In February 2020, Up was also named the 2020 Mozo Experts Choice Award Everyday & Savings Bank of the Year.

 Representing the number of seconds in each day, 86 400 is one of Australia’s newest banks, having fully launched to the general public in September 2019 after receiving its full ADI licence in July 2019.
-As part of its launch, the Cuscal-backed neobank released a transaction account and savings account which are available through the 86 400 app.
+As part of its launch, the Cuscal-backed neobank released an app-based transaction account and savings account, the latter of which took out a 2020 Mozo Experts Choice Award in the best Regular Saver category.

 Volt Bank was the first neobank in Australia to be granted a licence as a Restricted Authorised Deposit-taking Institution (RADI) in May 2018, and in January 2019 it was granted a full licence to operate as an Authorised Deposit-taking Institution (ADI).